Guest post by Dr. Gretchen Kubacky, Psy.D.

 With luck, planning, focus, and support, you may well be able to achieve the family you’ve been dreaming of, in spite of infertility.
 Regardless of how infertility plays out, you can end up with a stronger, healthier, more resilient relationship.

 About the author: Gretchen Kubacky, Psy.D. is a health psychologist with a private practice in Los Angeles, California.
 Dr. Gretchen, who is known as “The PCOS Psychologist,” is the founder of PCOS Wellness, which provides support for women, teens, families, and couples with PCOS-related emotional health issues.
-She is also a frequent speaker and author on mental health topics, and a member of the PCOS Challenge Health Advisory Board.
+She is also a frequent speaker and author on mental health topics, and a member of the PCOS Challenge Health Advisory Board and author of The PCOS Mood Cure.

 Kabat‐Zinn, J. (2003), Mindfulness‐Based Interventions in Context: Past, Present, and Future.
 Clinical Psychology: Science and Practice, 10: 144-156. doi:10.1093/clipsy.bpg016